Roster: Company K, 47th Pennsylvania Volunteers

 Rank Out: 2nd Lieutenant

 Honors/Service Distinctions: Promoted from the rank of Corporal to Sergeant 14 September 1864.
 Promoted from the rank of Sergeant to 2nd Lieutenant 23 January 1865.
+Assigned to command duty at Charleston City Jail, Charleston, South Carolina, summer 1865.
+Subject to court martial trial later in 1865; found guilty of neglect of duty, but allowed to return to duty as second lieutenant.
 Veteran Volunteer (re-enlisted 27 October 1863)

 Swoyer, Alfred P.